zj11223344/Tactics-Remix/README.md

 - Wes thank you for your permission to update such an amazing mod!
 I appreciate being a steward of your work, and I hope you find it enjoyable.
 - Gebhard Blucher, Kensai Ryu, Xyx and Ishan, thank you for all your amazing work on the original Tactics mod.
 I hope you too enjoy the work I have put into it.
+- Cam for all of your help and assistance.
+The reasons are many, thank you.
 - JohnBob for providing French translation.

 ## Further Reading